SAP-docs/preview.developer.concur.com/src/api-guides/ess-guide.markdown

 ### App Center Partners

-When a Customer/Company Admin clicks on the ‘Connect’ button from the App Center and successfully establishes a connection to your App, this will automatically update the event subscription that you created with the Company UUID.
+When a Customer/Company Admin clicks the **Connect** button from the App Center and successfully establishes a connection to your App, this will automatically update the event subscription that you created with the Company UUID.

 Successful connection implies you successfully obtained a Company JWT/token for this Customer.

-1. Company Admin navigates to the App Center and clicks on the ‘Connect’ button from your App listing page
+1. Company Admin navigates to the App Center and clicks the **Connect** button from your App listing page.
-2. The admin is redirected to your landing page
+2. The admin is redirected to your landing page.
-3. From the url of the landing page, you are able to get the the Company UUID and the Company Request Token (Username and Password)
+3. From the URL of the landing page, you are able to get the the Company UUID and the Company Request Token (Username and Password).
 4. Use these info to obtain a Company JWT/token with the help of our Company Auth API ([Password grant type](/api-reference/authentication/company-auth.html)), after the admin submits required info on the landing page.

 ![Screenshot of App Center connection](/api-guides/images/ess-app-center.png)